Blog Updated Nov 2018

-Given that every time I teach a kombucha workshop (which is about 10-12 times per year!)
+Every time I teach a kombucha workshop (which is about 10-12 times per year!)
 I always get a TON of questions and a lot of overlapping ones.
 I thought it was due time to put some answers up on here to help those home brewing!
-If you are just getting started with fermented foods, check out this post - it lists some of the health benefits of kombucha and other raw, living fermented foods..
+If you are just getting started with fermented foods, WELCOME to the world!

 Please comment below on this post if you have a question that wasn't answered, these are my top 12 questions answered!
 Onward…

 Q: Can I grow my own SCOBY from a purchased bottle of kombucha?